Learn to Hunt

 As a result of a review of the previous efforts, DNR is launching a new program to further express and sustain these important themes through a locally-led volunteer water monitoring program.

 Volunteer water monitoring is best able to inform local water quality goals if the decision-making and coordination is locally-led.
-With the the help of the DNR to get started, interested communities, watersheds, counties, and regions have an opportunity to take ownership and derive more value from their locally-led volunteer water monitoring programs.
+With the help of the DNR to get started, interested communities, watersheds, counties, and regions have an opportunity to take ownership and derive more value from their locally-led volunteer water monitoring programs.

 The DNR continues to value volunteer water monitoring for its role in increasing citizen awareness, knowledge, and stewardship of Iowa’s water resources, and appreciates all volunteers that help us achieve our natural resource conservation and enhancement goals.